mliebelt/pgn-viewer/plan.md

   * Special symbols, that denote something in chess notation

 Is there a specification available, is that spec available offline, to study it?

+### Define useful API for pgnView (/)

+Currently the API is only one: call the function with a unique ID (for the DIVs needed), and the configuration with everything included: PGN, configuration parameters for chess or chessboardjs, additional parameters for anything, ...

+This is difficult to use and will lead in short time to a mess of code, because everything has to fit in the configuration.

+So try to find the needed API for clients.
+How will they use the viewer, and what are therefore the APIs needed?

+Here are some ides how to structure this:

+* Even if it is not very functional, use JS objects (with new ...) and some core APIs for them.
+* Provide more than one functional interface, that wraps the core behavior and adds some defaults and what to do at the beginning.
+  * pgnView: Provide a viewer for a pgn game, with some variants.
+  * pgnEdit: Provide a viewer that allows to edit a game.
+  * pgnBoard: Provide just a board for some position (by giving a FEN string).
+  * pgnBase: Base functionality, used by all others.
+Decide what is here or in the others.

+### Structure pgnviewer.js cleaner

+Currently the whole thing is a hack. it is not pleasant, growing, and more variables are visible in more places than wished.
+At least the following should be done:

+* Find the parts that define the board (only)
+  * configuration needed by chessboardjs, div for it, copying the part of the configuration, filling the defaults and dependent parameters
+  * utility functions to drive the board: setting position, moving, UI elements for that, ...
+* Define the parts for the moves (that correspond to the board
+  * DIV for the moves
+  * How to structure, expand, ... the DIV
+* Define the parts for the UI itself: What is needed for viewing, annotation, editing, ...
+* Define the reading and writing of PGN (only), how to handle it, and what is the API to work with the PGN object.